Laboratory 6

 Continuous Integration (CI)

-• It is a term that indicates a working method in which improvements and code changes are incorporated as soon as possible into the master branch.
+• It is a term that refers to a development practice in which improvements and code changes are incorporated as soon as possible into the master branch.

 • Before they can be incorporated, it is necessary to be 100% sure of their quality!